dzerbino/oases/README.md

     python scripts/oases_pipeline.py -m 21 -M 40 -r -o pairedEnd

-  that it is essential when you re-run the merged assembly for the script to function properly to give the exact same output prefix with the $-o$ parameter.
+Note that it is essential when you re-run the merged assembly for the script to function properly to give the exact same output prefix with the ```-o``` parameter.

 ## Output files

 Oases produces two output files.
-The predicted transcript sequences can be found in *transcripts.fa* and the file *contig-ordering.txt* explains the composition of these transcripts, see below.
+The predicted transcript sequences can be found in ```transcripts.fa``` and the file ```contig-ordering.txt``` explains the composition of these transcripts, see below.

-1.  new_directory/transcripts.fa – A FASTA file containing the
-    transcripts imputed directly from trivial clusters of contigs (loci with less than two transcripts and Confidence Values = 1) and the highly expressed transcripts imputed by dynamic programming (loci with more than 2 transcripts and Confidence Values $<$1).
+* ```transcripts.fa``` is a FASTA file containing the transcripts imputed directly from trivial clusters of contigs (loci with less than two transcripts and Confidence Values = 1) and the highly expressed transcripts imputed by dynamic programming (loci with more than 2 transcripts and Confidence Values $<$1).

-2.  new_directory/contig-ordering.txt – A hybrid file which describes
+* new_directory/contig-ordering.txt – A hybrid file which describes
   the contigs contained in each locus in FASTA format, interlaced with one line summaries of the transcripts generated by dynamic programming.

-Each line is a string of atoms defined as:
+  Each line is a string of atoms defined as: contig_id:cumulative_length-(distance_to_next_contig)->nextitem
-    \$contig\_id:\$cumulative\_length-(\$distance\_to\_next\_contig)-$>$next
-    item

   Here the cumulative length is the total length of the transcript assembly from its 5’ end to the 3’ end of that contig.
 This allows you to locate the contig sequence within the transcript sequence.

 ## FAQ and Practical considerations